silentorb/marloth-story/docs/general/general.md

 #### Rules

-* A Marloth narrative should be as dreamlike as possible without interfering with other rules.
+* A Marloth narrative should be as dreamlike as possible without interfering with other rules

 #### Reasons

-* Dreaminess is one of the most powerful methods of generating [awe](Awe).
+* Dreaminess is one of the most powerful methods of generating [awe](Awe)
-* I love dreaminess.
+* I love dreaminess
-* Dreaminess is a signature feature of Marloth.
+* Dreaminess is a signature feature of Marloth

 ### Euphemism